Notice of LIBOR replacements

 - BNY Mellon Absolute Return Global Convertible Fund

 The LIBOR benchmark used in these calculations will also need to be replaced with an alternative performance benchmark.
-Where necessary, shareholders will be asked to approve revised rates.
+As the proposed replacement rate is not identical to LIBOR, certain adjustments will be made to try and ensure they are as close to LIBOR as possible.

 BNY Mellon Global Funds plc